pingcap/docs-dm/en/task-configuration-guide.md

   password: ""         # If the password is not null, it is recommended to use a password encrypted with dmctl.

 ## ******** Feature configuration set **********
-# The filter rule set of tables to be migrated in the upstream database instance.
+# The filter rule set of tables to be migrated from the upstream database instance.
 You can set multiple rules at the same time.
 block-allow-list:                      # Use black-white-list if the DM version is earlier than v2.0.0-beta.2.
-  bw-rule-1:                           # The name of the block allow list rule.
+  bw-rule-1:                           # The name of the block and allow list rule.
     do-dbs: ["test.*", "user"]         # The allow list of upstream schemas to be migrated.
 Wildcard characters (*?) are supported.
 You only need to configure either `do-dbs` or `ignore-dbs`.
 If both fields are configured, only `do-dbs` takes effect.
     # ignore-dbs: ["mysql", "account"] # The block list of upstream schemas to be migrated.
 Wildcard characters (*?) are supported.
     do-tables:                         # The allow list of upstream tables to be migrated.
 You only need to configure either `do-tables` or `ignore-tables`.
 If both fields are configured, only `do-tables` takes effect.